jan-polivka/alas-for-the-javascript/README.md

                 Simple fields as an entry
             4. Special move info
             5. Equipment info

+    Version 0.7
+        1. Add a link to basic moves
+            This might be as an option on a character sheet and it would be hide and display
+        2. Prevent from replacing character saves in case two people create the same char at the same time

     Version 1.0
         1. Finish all the characters
-        2. Add a link to basic moves
-            This might be as an option on a character sheet and it would be hide and display

     Version 1.5
         1. Create tales???

     Version X
-        1. Add town sheet
+        2. Add town sheet
+        3. Edit a character